inancgumus/learngo/04-statements-expressions-comments/questions/03-comments/README.md

 >

 ## How should you name your code so that Go can generate documentation from your code automatically?
-1. By commenting the each line of the code; then it will generate the documentation from whatever it sees
+1. By commenting each line of the code; then it will generate the documentation from whatever it sees
 2. By starting the comments using the name of the declared names *CORRECT*
 3. By using multi-line comments